Chapter 6 Health Care Abroad

 - Medication to prevent malaria, if needed

 - Medication to prevent or treat altitude illness, if needed

-- Epinephrine auto-injectors2 (such as an EpiPen 2-Pak), especially if history of severe allergic reaction or anaphylaxis; smaller-dose packages are available for children
+- Epinephrine auto-injectors (such as an EpiPen 2-Pak), especially if history of severe allergic reaction or anaphylaxis; smaller-dose packages are available for children2

 - Diabetes testing supplies and insulin